wssimms/gssquared/README.md

 ## Wyatt Wong

-for helping test in different build environments
+for helping test in different build environments, and providing MacOS-Intel builds.